aws-powertools/powertools-lambda-typescript/docs/roadmap.md

 We continue to work on increasing operational excellence to remove as much undifferentiated heavylifting for maintainers, so that we can focus on delivering features that help you.

-This means improving our automation workflows, and project management, and test coverage.
+This means improving our automation workflows, project management, and test coverage.

 ## Roadmap status definition